St. Ciaran's Community School Guidance Department

 It is also a good idea to remember that College life is not all about studying, so you would do well to check out the sports and social amenities available to students.
 A trip to the Student Union Office will give you information on shops, bars, music venues, clubs and societies.

 Be sure to talk to some of the students.
 There is no one better to give you an insight into the standard of teaching, the food in the canteens, the night life, the cost and availability of accommodation and the prevailing atmosphere of the place.
-Finally when you get home, reflect seriously on what you have heard and seen, discuss it with your parents and friends and read carefully all the relevant literature you have collected.
+Finally when you get home, reflect seriously on what you have heard and seen, discuss it with your parents / guardians and friends and read carefully all the relevant literature you have collected.
 Remember course and college choice is one of the most important decisions you will ever make, so take it seriously!

 To give you some help when attending an Open Day, use the College Research Worksheet to keep track of all the information you are gathering.